kenanwang/username.github.io/_posts/2019-11-25-wine-quality-regression.md

 ## IV.
 Analysis

-I was not able to achieve my first win condition of predicting the integer value of the win qualities to 90% accuracy, I was able to acheive the alternate win condition of predicting good wines with an AUROC score above .9.
+I was not able to achieve my first win condition of predicting the integer value of the win qualities to 90% accuracy, I was able to acheive the classification win condition of predicting good wines with an AUROC score above .9.

 ```python